Marlyne Barrett: Life and career

 In 2015, Barrett returned to television appearing as Det.
 Chris Thompson in the first two episodes of the ABC crime drama American Crime.
 Later that year, she was cast as Nurse Maggie Lockwood in the NBC medical drama Chicago Med.
 She was credited in the recurring cast in the first thirteen episodes and was added to the main cast in the fourteenth episode.
+In addition to Chicago Med, she also appeared as a recurring character in Chicago Fire and Chicago P.D. between 2016 and 2019.

 Personal life

 She is married to Gavin Barrett, a pastor, and they have two children.

-On September 27, 2022, Barrett announced that she had been diagnosed with uterine and ovarian cancer, and that she was undergoing "aggressive" chemotherapy treatment to fight the disease, before undergoing a hysterectomy procedure later in the year.
+On September 27, 2022, Barrett announced that she had been diagnosed with uterine and ovarian cancer, and that she was undergoing "aggressive" chemotherapy treatment to fight the disease, before undergoing a hysterectomy later in the year.